tuxedocat/tuxedocat/README.md

 - WFH from Kyoto with 🐈‍⬛🐈
 - 👀
-  - Software architecturing and designing for machine learning systems
+  - Software architecture and design for machine learning systems
   - Evaluation and metrics for NLP/CV